jeremiahbabudas/us-ftl-calculator/README.md

 ## 📁 Files

 - `distanceCalculator.gs` – Google Apps Script code containing core distance and caching functions
-- `scrapePorts.gs` – Google Apps Script code that scrapes port data from Wikipedia and populates a Google Sheet with port rankings, names, states, and trade statistics.
+- `storeFTLQuote.gs` – Google Apps Script that copies a completed quote sheet to a central repository, naming it using the Opportunity ID for easy reference and storage.

 ## ✨ Features